WatameBytes/YouTubeChatScanner/README.md

 I got a job as an Integration Engineer and want to keep my programming skills sharp.
 I plan to work on a big project every month.

+**You will need to run a separate MainProgram.py for each video for the best performance**

 While I was clipping some VTuber as a hobby.
 I thought "Could I automate this?"

 ## Badges